 A common misconception is that leverage refers only to borrowing money.
 Leverage is so much more than just borrowed money.
 You can also leverage intellectual property through licensing.

-Licensing leverage comes in many forms (just like money leverage) and in each case, it has a multiplier effect, meaning each time it is leveraged it increases its money-making power.
-In fact, there are 8 forms of “licensing leverage” and the more of these you use, the more money your IP will generate.
+Licensing leverage comes in many forms (just like money leverage).
+Each case has a multiplier effect, meaning each time it is leveraged, it increases its money-making power.
+In fact, there are 8 forms of “licensing leverage,” and the more of these you use, the more money your IP will generate.

 So what are the eight forms of licensing leverage?
 Well, they are:

 2. OPT (Other People’s Time)

 6. OPR: (Other People’s Resources such as production & distribution)

 7. OPC: (Other People’s Customers)

 Licensing leverages all these forms.
 Now you’re probably wondering if I’ll be discussing details about each of these forms of licensing.
 The answer is yes.
 But it’s a big topic, so I’m covering each of these in a four-part series starting next week.